TBYD-SAC/MaxOne-Wiki/TBYD_Structural_License_v2.3.md

    This fee is:
    - Not a purchase or contract
    - Not a commercial exchange
    - Legally framed as a voluntary, verifiable act of declared responsibility

    It primarily protects:
    - the **structural integrity of the published architecture**
    - the **legal and operational exposure of the activating operator**

-   Fee levels are determined by license class and publicly documented.
+   Fee levels are determined by license class and publicly documented in [PAYMENT.md](./PAYMENT.md).

 6. **Treaty Capsule Compatibility:**
    Certain systems support treaty-based capsule logic (e.g. MaxTreaty, MaxReflect, MaxSense).